-- Remove the rear shock absorber (see Rear Shock Absorber Removal). - Visually inspect the following items.

-Smooth Stroke

-Oil Leakage

-Crack or Dent

-- ★ If there is any damage to the rear shock absorber, replace it. - Visually inspect the rubber bushing. - ★If it show any signs of damage, replace it.
+- Remove the rear shock absorber (see Rear Shock Absorber Removal). - Visually inspect the following items. - Smooth Stroke - Oil Leakage - Crack or Dent - ★ If there is any damage to the rear shock absorber, replace it - Visually inspect the rubber bushing [A]. - ★ If it show any signs of damage, replace it. - Visually inspect the shock absorber sleeve [A] and needle bearing [B]. - OThe roller in a needle bearing normally wear very little, and wear is difficult to measure.
+Instead of measuring, inspect the bearing in the shock absorber for abrasion, color change, or other damage. - ★If there is any doubt as to the condition of any of the needle bearing or sleeve, replace the sleeve, and needle bearing as a set.